Entergalactic (TV special)

-Entergalactic (stylized in all caps) is a 2022 adult animated music television special created by American musician and actor Kid Cudi, that serves as a visual companion piece to the album of the same name.
-Initially announced as a television series, in August 2022, Entergalactic was then redeveloped as a TV special.
+Entergalactic (stylized in all caps) is a 2022 adult animated musical romantic comedy created by American musician and actor Kid Cudi, that serves as a visual companion piece to the album of the same name.
+Initially announced as a television series, in August 2022, Entergalactic was then redeveloped as a feature film.
 The special premiered on September 30, 2022, exclusively on Netflix, simultaneously with the album.

 Directed by Fletcher Moules, it is based on the album, which Cudi recorded before storyboarding the TV special.
 Alongside Cudi, it stars the voices of Jessica Williams, Timothée Chalamet, Ty Dolla Sign, Laura Harrier, Vanessa Hudgens, Christopher Abbott, 070 Shake, Teyana Taylor, Jaden Smith, Keith David, Arturo Castro, and Macaulay Culkin.

-A romantic comedy, Entergalactic uses an art style inspired by that of I Lost My Body (2019) and When Harry Met Sally...
+Entergalactic uses an art style inspired by that of Spider-Man: Into the Spider-Verse (2018) and When Harry Met Sally...
 (1989).
 Billed as a "television event", it received critical acclaim for its animation, visual style, music, and story.
 Entergalactic is dedicated to Cudi's deceased friend, American fashion designer Virgil Abloh, who served as a costume designer on the project before his death, with the release date coinciding with Abloh's birth date.

-Synopsis
+Plot

 Jabari is a charming, streetwear-clad artist on the cusp of real success.
 Mr. Rager, the character represented in his graffiti art across the city, has been selected to be turned into a comic.
 After a chance run-in with his cool new photographer neighbor, Meadow, Jabari has to figure out whether he can make space for love in his life.